HarshadJobanputra/Sales-Customer-Funnel-Report-in-Power-BI/README.md

 # Sales & Customer Funnel Report
 **Objective**:

-This project aims to uncover insights from sales data using Power BI, focusing on customer behavior, transaction performance, and regional sales trends.
+This project aims to get insights from sales data using Power BI, focusing on customer behaviour, transaction performance and regional sales trends.
 The dashboard enables stakeholders to make data-driven decisions based on real-time, visual insights.

 **About the Project:**